-- 10.3.1 Construction of every non-contiguous part of the constructed portion shall commence by placing a member on the ground within a footing.
-That member becomes the constructed portion.
-When a member, loose nut, or loose bolt is in contact with the constructed portion it becomes part of the constructed portion. - 10.3.2 At no time shall a builder or builders support the entire weight of the constructed portion or of a non-contiguous part of the constructed portion. - 10.3.3 Throwing anything is prohibited.
+- 10.3.13 Construction of every non-contiguous part of the constructed portion shall commence by placing a member or assembly on the ground within a footing or on the temporary pier.
+That member or assembly becomes the constructed portion or a non-contiguous part of the constructed portion.
+When a member, assembly, loose nut, or loose bolt is in contact with the constructed portion it becomes part of the constructed portion. - 10.3.14 At no time shall a builder or builders support the entire weight of the constructed portion or of a non-contiguous part of the constructed portion.